NishchayAnand/software-engineering/Interview Prep/Testing/Interview Questions.md

 Q. Explain `BeforeEach` annotation.

-The `@BeforeEach` annotation in JUnit 5 is used to indicate that the annotated method should be executed before each test method in the current test class.
+The `@BeforeEach` annotation in JUnit 5 is used to **indicate that the annotated method should be executed before each test method** in the current test class.

-It is commonly used for test setup operations, such as initializing objects or configuring mock behaviors.
+It is **commonly used for** test setup operations, such as initializing objects or **configuring mock behaviors**.

 ---